 This course is designed to give you, the modern musician, the skills and knowledge you need to pursue a career in the music industry in a variety of roles.
 It is a two year course with students studying the subsidiary diploma in the first year before progressing into year two complete the extended diploma.
 Students must pass year one to progress to year two.
 The Extended Diploma carries UCAS points and universities recognise the qualification as a method of progressing to relevant degree courses.

-If you are age 16 to 18, you’ll be enrolled on a study programme which will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade four or above.
-You will also need to complete some related work experience and take part in employability sessions.
+If you are aged 16 to 18, you will be enrolled on a study programme.
+This will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 4 or above.

 What You'll Learn